 Treatment of hair loss with olive oil

-Replenish hair loss with mesotherapy
+Filling up hair loss with mesotherapy

-Shampoo for hair loss
+Shampoo against hair loss

 Should you consider scalp reduction surgery?

 Do you have a hair loss problem that leads to bald spots on the scalp?
 It could be that the hair in certain areas of the scalp is dramatically thinned so that it appears almost bald.
 Scalp reduction surgery is a form of treatment that can help with your type of hair loss problem.
 It is always recommended that you first consult a doctor to treat your problem.
 There are hair specialists who can help you determine the exact nature of the problem and recommend the most appropriate treatment for the problem.